 Palladium vs Platinum Cost

-This is where palladium is always the front runner: palladium rings cost almost half the cost of platinum rings.
+Summer 2019 Palladium Cost Comparison: This is where palladium is the front runner: palladium rings cost almost half the cost of platinum rings.
 However, this does not mean palladium is an inferior metal to platinum.
 In fact, many of our customers that are not budget-conscious select palladium over platinum since it isn’t inferior in any way.
 The primary reason platinum rings are more expensive than palladium rings is because platinum is much more dense than palladium (almost twice as dense)!
 This means to make the same ring, we need to use more grams of platinum than grams of palladium (almost twice the amount)!
-This is also why platinum rings are heavier than palladium rings (almost twice as heavy)!
+So, this is also why platinum rings are heavier than palladium rings (almost twice as heavy)!

 Palladium vs Platinum Durability